sachinsharma1507/myproject/README.md

 # myproject
 Repository for Git tutorial.
-This is an example repository for the Git tutoial.
+This is an example repository for Git tutoial.

 This repository is built step by step.